Complex and Developmental Trauma

 The National Child Traumatic Stress Network (NCTSN) defines complex developmental trauma as “children’s exposure to multiple traumatic events—often of an invasive, interpersonal nature—and the wide-ranging, long-term effects of this exposure.”[1]

-Together, we will work to understand how your past experiences are impacting your current reality, and chart a path forward to something healthier, more balanced, and whole.
+Together, we will work to understand how your past experiences are impacting your current reality.
+We will chart a path forward towards something healthier, more balanced and whole, so that you will feel more comfortable setting necessary boundaries with difficult people and living authentically.

 You may be struggling with: